kurtisauc3/zenpitrestful/README.md

 A really simple get/post api for mobile device information, built with the [Django REST framework](http://www.django-rest-framework.org/).

- The program has a few `requirements.txt`, which are:
+ The program has a few `requirements.txt`, which you will need to install later (see Installation):

 ```
 Django==2.0.7